 Dye-sensitised solar cells (DSSCs) have been commercialised in niche applications such as solar-powered keyboards for tablet PCs.
 DSSCs is a tremendously active research area internationally and in the past year there has been a lot of excitement in particular about record efficiencies achieved in the lab for perovskite solar cells.

 There are also important wider issues such as developing alternative materials, and materials recovery techniques, to reduce the dependence of solar and other energy technologies on critical raw materials or on high energy manufacturing processes.
 Recycling of silicon photovoltaic modules makes an interesting case study in our Resources that Don’t Cost the Earth report.

 Our Energy Sector Interest Group also provides a forum to access knowledge and express views on matters relating to energy.
-Their recent newsletter includes a description of their conference earlier this year on Next Generation Materials for Photovoltaics which included topics in both current and next generation technologies.
+Their conference last year on Next Generation Materials for Photovoltaics included topics in both current and next generation technologies.

 Scientists around the world are also working on technologies to harness energy from the sun to produce fuels and other chemicals for transport, industry and electricity generation.

 In his foreword to our 2012 report on Solar Fuels and Artificial Photosynthesis, Nobel Laureate Professor Alan Heeger wrote that, although the idea that we could produce electricity using solar energy may at one time have been considered to be a remote vision, today solar photovoltaic panels are an increasingly common sight.
 The vision for solar fuels is a technology that uses sunlight to produce molecules such as hydrogen, carbon monoxide and methanol from water and carbon dioxide.